-Let's be fair;we vote them into office because we don't know very much either.
-Science is not taught in our schools, or it isn't taught well.
-After high school, we should be able to explain how the world works: physics, chemistry, astronomy, geology, biology, evolution, etc, and yet most of us can't.
+After high school, we should be able to explain how the world works: physics, chemistry, astronomy, geology, biology, and evolution; and yet many of us can't.
 Perhaps this book can help.

 I try to avoid complex math and technical jargon, focusing on concepts and ideas instead.
 I even provide some exercises - because we learn best by doing.
 Sometimes it is pencil and paper, like traditional homework, but sometimes it is running around the room with your friends, or watching the bubbles in a glass of club soda.
-Please follow these exercises if you can, silly as they are, because they plant the ideas firmly in your mind.
+Please follow these exercises if you can.

 This book emphasizes breadth, rather than depth.
-A sitting senator, or a voter, needs to know a little bit about every branch of science, rather than obtaining a Ph.D. in one particular field, (although that doesn't hurt either).
-I might bounce from physics to chemistry to geology to biology, and then back to physics again; I hope this is not too confusing.
+A sitting senator, or a voter, needs to know a little bit about every branch of science, rather than obtaining a Ph.D. in one particular field, although that doesn't hurt either.

-I dream of a day when every candidate, and every voter, has an intuitive understanding of science and technology, and I hope this book carries us one or two meters in that direction.
+I dream of a day when every candidate, and every voter, has a deep understanding of science and technology, and I hope this book carries us one or two meters in that direction.
 If nothing else, you will know why you can't open the windows of an airplane in flight. ✈

 Send along your feedback or questions.